TXEEB/Insect_Survey_2022/README.txt

 FOR FIGURES:

-Towards the end of your filename, include your last name so we can keep track of who made that particular version of the figure.
+Towards the end of your filename, include some version of your name so we can keep track of who made that particular version of the figure.

 Ex: 'family_site_durant.png'